Justice Involved Advocacy

 Studies have found that for youth in the juvenile justice system, 50% to 70% met criteria for a mental disorder and 60% met criteria for a substance use disorder.
 Of those youth with co-occurring mental and substance use issues, almost 30% experienced severe disorders that impaired their ability to function.

-MHANYS helps individuals who live a mental health challenge and are involved with the judicial system in NYS.
-Assistance and guidance are provided for all phases of judicial system.
+MHANYS helps individuals who live with a mental health challenge and are involved with the judicial system in NYS.
+Assistance and guidance are provided for all phases of

 Navigating Child Welfare and Family Court